custom-components/media_player.braviatv_psk/info.md

 {% if installed %}
 **Thanks for using this custom component.**

-What’s Changed in v0.4.0
+What’s Changed in v0.4.1
-- Update to work as an async Integration (#48), thanks @RogerSelwyn
+- Add IOT class to manifest.json

 <br>